 - take into account our approach in one matter when deciding how to pursue another, and

-- balance fairness to individuals, companies and businesses subject to ACCC enforcement action, with informing the public about the ACCC’s work and being transparent about what action the ACCC is taking and why.
+- balance fairness to individuals and traders subject to ACCC enforcement action, with informing the public about the ACCC’s work and being transparent about what action the ACCC is taking and why.

 To achieve our compliance objectives, we use four flexible and integrated strategies:

-- encouraging compliance with the law by educating and informing consumers and businesses about their rights and responsibilities under the Act
+- encouraging compliance with the law, particularly by educating and informing consumers and traders about their rights and responsibilities under the Act

 - enforcement of the law, including resolution of possible contraventions both administratively and by litigation and other formal enforcement outcomes